MECLabTUDA/NCALab/whitepaper/paper.md

 Initially proposed in 2020 [@mordvintsev2020growingb], these models are recently getting attention thanks to their small size, their robustness and their overall versatility.
 In terms of accuracy, they are often on-par with state-of-the art models for the respective downstream task, while being orders of magnitude smaller in size.
 However, the training dynamics of NCAs are not yet fully understood, and there is potential for investigating practical tweaks to increase accuracy, reduce VRAM requirements and increase the overall training stability.
-`NCALab` provides a unified and extensible research framework for training and evaluating NCAs, conducting hyperparameter searches and prototyping applications that build on NCAs for image processing.
+`NCALab` provides a unified and extensible research framework for training and evaluating NCAs, conducting structured hyperparameter searches and prototyping applications that use NCAs for image processing.

 # Statement of Need